danyganza/W2D/README.md

-Hello there, we are getting Fancier
+Hello there, we are getting Fancier with it today